at.latticetools.observables#

 Observe x coordinate of monitors

-class LatticeObservable(refpts, attrname, index=None, name=None, **kwargs)[source]#
+class LatticeObservable(refpts, attrname, index=None, name=None, label=None, **kwargs)[source]#

 Bases: ElementObservable